7 Reasons Why Oilfield Injuries Still Happen

 Accidents happen for any number of reasons, but it doesn’t change the fact that an injury happened or that a negligent death took place.
 Reports can be hard to track down.
 Often an incident hits the news, but details are usually vague, citing that an investigation is underway.
 It may be many long months until an investigation is completed.
 Meanwhile, Louisiana’s one-year statute of limitations for personal injury or wrongful death is on the clock.

-If you or someone you depend on has been hurt or suffered oilfield injuries, contact the personal injury attorneys at Morrow, Morrow, Ryan, Bassett & Haik.
-We have more than four decades of experience serving offshore and oilfield workers in Louisiana.
+Learn more about how our personal injury attorneys specialize in offshore injuries.
+The Morrow, Morrow, Ryan, Bassett & Haik team has more than four decades of experience serving offshore and oilfield workers in Louisiana.
 We understand just how quickly an incident or accident can happen, and we know just how life-altering being hurt offshore can be.
-Contact us online, or call us at 1-800-356-6776 to schedule your free consultation.
+If you or someone you depend on has been hurt or suffered oilfield injuries, contact us online, or call us at 1-800-356-6776 to schedule your free consultation.